pip/Octology/README.md

 I expect after some point (probably passed) anyone who studies Octology thoroughly would become able to develop any new videogame and problem-solve.

 "Perl 5 was a machine-shop for making other tools." -LarryWall on d8=J6K TPCiP interview.
 I'd like Octology to be regarded similarly for game tools.

+Please watch the [5-and-a-half minute video](https://YouTu.be/Oul8KrS7TQk) which is what I presented as a Lightning-Talk during the-Perl-Conference-in-the-Cloud on June 24th, 2020.

 <!-- even though of course originally above command && below screen shot lists were each Top8, they're now more focused on just most public Top6 or 4 -->
 ## Current Top Screen Shots